jangler/taffy/README.md

 Taffy
 =====
-Taffy is a command-line interface for reading and writing audio (and video) metadata, as supported by [TagLib](http://taglib.github.io/).
+Taffy is a command-line tool for reading and writing audio (and video) metadata, as supported by [TagLib](http://taglib.github.io/).
 That means it can edit tags for MP3, Ogg Vorbis, FLAC, WAV, and MP4 files, along with a few other file formats I've never used.

 Installation
 ------------